Upcoming Events

 Here are the most common management courses in Nepal after +2:

-• BBA (Bachelor of Business Administration) The most popular management degree in Nepal.
+• BBA (Bachelor of Business Administration) the most popular management degree in Nepal.
 Covers marketing, finance, human resources, and entrepreneurship.
-Widely offered across private colleges.

-• BBUS (Bachelor of Business Studies) Similar to BBA but with a slightly different focus.
-Good for students interested in general business knowledge.
+• BBUS (Bachelor of Business Studies): similar to BBA with a slightly different focus.
+Good for general business knowledge.

-• BBS (Bachelor of Business Studies TU) is offered by Tribhuvan University.
-More affordable and widely available across Nepal.
-Theory-heavy but recognized everywhere.
+• BBS (Bachelor of Business Studies -TU): offered by Tribhuvan University.
+More affordable and available across Nepal.
+Theory-heavy but universally recognized.

-• BHM (Bachelor of Hotel Management) A great option for students interested in hospitality, tourism, and hotel operations.
-Nepal’s tourism industry makes this surprisingly valuable.
+• BHM (Bachelor of Hotel Management): ideal for students interested in hospitality, tourism, and hotel operations.

 Computer Science vs Management: Key Differences